bradygaster-zz/downr/src/wwwroot/posts/if-i-werent-such-a/index.md

 ---

 If I weren&apos;t such a class warrior, I wouldn&apos;t find humor in the fact that a
-<a>millionaire CEO is about to go to jail for 25 years</a> .
+<a href="http://money.cnn.com/2005/07/13/news/newsmakers/ebbers_sentence/index.htm?cnn=yes">millionaire CEO is about to go to jail for 25 years</a> .
 But you see, I am a class warrior, so I think its absolutely hilarious.